Henrietta Moraes: Early life and modelling in the 1950s

 She was born Audrey Wendy Abbott in Simla, British India, where her father was stationed in the Indian Air Force.
 Her father deserted her mother when Audrey was young, and she was raised harshly by a tyrannical, abusive grandmother in England.
 Later she went to secretarial college.

 By 1950, when she was age 19, Moraes was working as an artists' model in several London art schools.
 A denizen of the Colony Room, Soho, she became the muse to a number of important British artists in the early 1950s through the mid-1960s.

 Francis Bacon, who was particularly enthralled by her mercurial character, painted her at least 16 times from photographs specifically commissioned by him from John Deakin; in May 2002, Bacon's Study for Portrait of Henrietta Moraes was sold by Ernst Beyeler for $6.7 million, and in February 2012 Bacon's 1963 Portrait of Henrietta Moraes sold for £21.3 million.
 Lucian Freud, with whom she had an affair, painted Moraes at least three times, including a celebrated 1953 portrait entitled Girl in a Blanket.

 In 1950, she met her first husband, film-maker Michael Law, who bestowed the name Henrietta on her.
 They set up home in an attic in Dean Street.
 Her second husband was bodybuilder and actor Norman Bowler.
-They had two children, Joshua (b.
-1955) and Caroline, although Joshua was later revealed to be the biological son of Colin Tennant, 3rd Baron Glenconner.
+They had two children, Joshua (born 1955) and Caroline, although Joshua was later revealed to be the biological son of Colin Tennant, 3rd Baron Glenconner.
 This marriage ended in 1956.
 Later in 1956, she met the 18-year-old Indian poet Dom Moraes.
 They married in 1961, and they amicably divorced by the mid-1960s.

 Into the hippie and drug scenes in the 1960s

 Moraes was notoriously free-spirited and led a generally hedonistic lifestyle.
 In the early 1960s, Moraes began to take drugs in addition to her large intake of alcohol.
 After her death, Tim Hilton speculated that this was the result of sitting through the Eichmann trial in Jerusalem in 1961 together with her journalist husband Dom Moraes, who had been sent there by The Times of India.
-During the 1960s, Moraes left the art world and joined the hippy scene.
+During the 1960s, Moraes left the art world and joined the hippie scene.
 She reportedly consumed every drug except heroin, and lost the Chelsea house that John Minton had left to her after his death in 1957.
 In the 1960s, an unsuccessful burglary, hampered by amphetamine psychosis, led to time in Holloway Prison.
 Anticipating her decline, Bacon famously painted her with a syringe a decade before she became a self-confessed "junkie".